Tests for Musculoskeletal Disorders

-X-rays (see Plain X-Rays) are most valuable for detecting abnormalities in bone and are taken to evaluate painful, deformed, or suspected abnormal areas of bone.
-Often, x-rays can help to diagnose fractures, tumors, injuries, infections, and deformities (such as congenital hip dysplasia).
+X-rays are typically done first.
+They are most valuable for detecting abnormalities in bone and are taken to evaluate painful, deformed, or suspected abnormal areas of bone.
+Often, x-rays can help to diagnose fractures, tumors, injuries, infections, and deformities (such as developmental dysplasia of the hip).
 Also, sometimes x-rays are helpful in showing changes that confirm a person has a certain kind of arthritis (for example, rheumatoid arthritis or osteoarthritis).
 X-rays do not show soft tissues such as muscles, bursae, ligaments, tendons, or nerves.
 To help determine whether the joint has been damaged by injury, a doctor may use an ordinary (non-stress) x-ray or one taken with the joint under stress (stress x-ray).

 Arthrography is an x-ray procedure in which a radiopaque dye is injected into a joint space to outline the structures, such as ligaments inside the joint.
 Arthrography can be used to view torn ligaments and fragmented cartilage in the joint.
-However, MRI is now generally used in preference to arthrography.
+However, magnetic resonance imaging (MRI) is now generally used in preference to arthrography.

-Computed tomography (CT—see Computed Tomography (CT)) and magnetic resonance imaging (MRI—see Magnetic Resonance Imaging (MRI)) give much more detail than conventional x-rays and may be done to determine the extent and exact location of damage.
-These tests can also be used to detect fractures that are not visible on x-rays (such as some small fractures of the hip and pelvis).
 MRI is especially valuable for imaging muscles, ligaments, and tendons.
 MRI can be used if the cause of pain is thought to be a severe soft-tissue problem (for example, rupture of a major ligament or tendon or damage to important structures inside the knee joint).
 CT is useful if MRI is not recommended or unavailable.
-CT exposes people to ionizing radiation (see Overview of Imaging Tests : Risks of Radiation in Medical Imaging).
+CT exposes people to ionizing radiation (see Risks of Radiation in Medical Imaging).
 CT best images bone.
-However, sometimes MRI is better than CT for imaging bone.
+However, MRI is better than CT for imaging some abnormalities, such as small fractures of the hip and pelvis.
 The amount of time a person spends undergoing CT is much less than for MRI.
 MRI is more expensive than CT and, with the exception of when the open-sided units are used, many people feel claustrophobic inside the MRI unit.

 Ultrasonography is being used more and more frequently to identify inflammation in and around joints and tears or inflammation of tendons.
 Ultrasonography is also used as a guide when a needle needs to be put into a joint (for example, to inject drugs or to remove joint fluid).
 As an alternative to CT and MRI, ultrasonography is less expensive and, unlike CT, involves no exposure to radiation.
 However, ultrasonography is not always available and requires that the people doing and interpreting the scan be very skilled.